-Besides oral care products there are certain other products containing fragrance materials that are not intended for ingestion but have the possibility of ingestion of minute amounts of the fragrance like lip products of all types (solid and liquid lipsticks, balms etc), as well as certain types of fragranced toys (where there is the likelihood of mouth contact).
-Following the criteria established by the toy industry, these include: 1) toys for children under 3 years of age; 2) any toy designed and intended to go into the mouth; and/or 3) those toys for which mouth contact is reasonably foreseeable.
+Besides oral care products, there are certain other products containing fragrance materials that are not intended for ingestion but have the possibility of ingestion of minute amounts of the fragrance like lip products of all types (solid and liquid lipsticks, balms, etc.), or toys.

-Due to the possibility of ingestion of small amounts of fragrance ingredients from the use of the aforementioned product categories, materials present in the fragrance compound must be approved flavor materials only.
-According to the IOFI Code of Practice, such materials are those that meet one or more of the following three requirements:
+Due to the possibility of ingestion of small amounts of fragrance ingredients from the use of the aforementioned allowable product categories (such as oral care, lip products and certain toys), materials present in the fragrance compound must not only comply with IFRA Standards but must also have an approved flavor materials status as defined by the IOFI Code of Practice.
+Such materials are those that meet one or more of the following requirements:

-- Accepted by the authoritative body the Joint FAO/WHO Expert Committee on Food Additives (JECFA) as acceptable flavoring materials that "pose no safety concerns at current levels of intake"; - Have been evaluated and found, using the same or similar methodology as used by JECFA, to present "no safety concern under conditions of intended use" by authoritative bodies such as the European Food Safety Authority (EFSA) or the Japanese Food safety Authority (FSC); - Deemed to be Generally Recognized As Safe (GRAS) or approved food additives by the US Food and Drug Administration (FDA) including GRAS determinations published by the independent Expert Panel of the Flavor and Extract Manufacturers Association of the United States (FEMA); - or are compliant with appropriate national/regional regulation covering the use of flavorings 'for local use' and respective product uses as outlined above.
+- Accepted by the authoritative body the Joint FAO/WHO Expert Committee on Food Additives (JECFA) as acceptable flavoring materials that "pose no safety concerns at current levels of intake"; - Have been evaluated and found, using the same or similar methodology as used by JECFA, to present "no safety concern under conditions of intended use" by authoritative bodies such as the European Food Safety Authority (EFSA) or the Japanese Food safety Authority (FSC); - Deemed to be Generally Recognized As Safe (GRAS) or approved food additives by the US Food and Drug Administration (FDA) including GRAS determinations published by the independent Expert Panel of the Flavor and Extract Manufacturers Association of the United States (FEMA); - Are compliant with appropriate national/regional regulation covering the use of flavorings 'for local use' and respective product uses as outlined above.

-Materials not approved for flavor use according to the criteria above are not permitted in products where incidental oral ingestion may occur.
+Materials without an approved flavor status according to the criteria above are not permitted in products where incidental oral ingestion may occur.